SFOM PEMS Groups: Providing Early Multiples Support

 ALL families are welcome.
 Groups reflect the wide diversity of the Seattle area, with a range of age, race, religion, income, education, political views, and so on.
-Groups include adoptive parents, single parents, gay or lesbian parents, bi-racial families, both first-time and experienced parents, and more.
+Groups include adoptive parents, single parents, LGBTQ parents, bi-racial families, both first-time and experienced parents, and more.
 All are connected by the common experience of parenting new babies.

 “As a first time mother of multiples, joining a PEMS group is the single most important piece of advice I would give to new/expecting mothers of multiples.”

 “Even though it is still a challenge getting out-and-about with twins, being a part of a PEMS group pulls us out of the house.
 Our gatherings are always the highlight of our week.”

 “Meeting other parents with multiples and seeing how their experiences compare to our own.
 We feel like we are less alone because everyone has tough times with twins.”

 “Our leader was excellent.
 We felt incredibly lucky to have this community.”

 How does this group compare to other groups and classes?

 In Seattle and the greater Puget Sound area, we are fortunate to have a wide variety of postpartum support groups, and early learning opportunities.
 It can be hard to sort through all your options to find the support that meets your needs, although there are definitely fewer activities focused specifically for parents of multiples.
 Because PEMS is provided by SFOM, you can be assured that all of the participants in your group, and in the wider SFOM organization that you will be connected with, understand what it is like to parent more than one baby!

 There are also parent-baby classes in specific activities such as gymnastics, swimming, music, and yoga.
 Many participants have participated in multiple types of classes and programs, and they report that they found value in each type of program.
 Parents who have participated in a variety of groups report that the things they liked best about their PEPS-based group were: